-Over the past few years, a search trend has emerged where people add “reddit” to the end of a query as a way to get more accurate results.
+Have you ever done an online search that involved adding “reddit” to the end of your query as a way to get more accurate results?

-This behavior likely stems from a growing frustration some people are feeling with more traditional search platforms that include paid ads and search engine results page (SERP) features, along with organic results.
+This behavior likely stems from a growing frustration some people feel with more traditional search platforms that include paid ads, AI answers, and search engine results page (SERP) features, along with organic results.

 Reddit is a social media-meets-message board website where hundreds of millions of users (aka Redditors) discuss various topics under respective subforums, aka “subreddits.”

-Because of the site’s enduring popularity, it’s wise for digital marketing pros to pay attention to Reddit.
+Because of the site’s enduring popularity and its recent partnership with Google, it’s wise for digital marketing pros to pay attention to Reddit.

 To learn why, we tapped experienced digital marketer Dylan Furr to tell us his first-hand experience with Reddit and advertising.